chinnucsk/erl_social/README.md

 Application erl_social is a tool to develop The third platform using erlang.

+Add appliation sync, we can compile our codes drnamic.

 File introduce:

 *  `erl_social.erl` providing call interface.<br />